paulbradshaw/jsintro/apis/apis.md

       $('.soundcloud').append
 ```

 This part refers to part of our HTML for the first time.
-Specifically, it is going to affect `<table class="soundcloud">` in the HTML (because it has `class` specified) and it is going to use `.append` to add something to that table, detailed in the parenthesis following ([more on append here](https://api.jquery.com/append/)):
+Specifically, it is going to affect `class="soundcloud">` in the HTML (because it has `class` specified) and it is going to use `.append` to add something to that table, detailed in the parenthesis following ([more on append here](https://api.jquery.com/append/)):

 ```javascript
 ($('<tr class="row"><td><a href="'+track.permalink_url+'">'+track.title+'</a></td><td>'+track.playback_count+'</td>'+'<td>'+track.download_count+'</td>'+'<td>'+track.user.username+'</td></tr>'))